zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Deletes an existing Model identified by a unique combination of `vid` (vendor ID) and `pid` (product ID) by the vendor account.

-If one of Model Versions associated with the Model is certified than Model can not be deleted.
-If Model has no associated certified Model Versions, Model Versions will be removed with associated Model.
+If one of Model Versions associated with the Model is certified then Model can not be deleted.
+When Model is deleted, all associated Model Versions will be deleted as well.

 - Parameters:
   - vid: `int32` -  model vendor ID (positive non-zero)